MargaretTechworld/flyEasy-Reservation-backend/README.md

 ## Setup

-Clone this repository to your desired folder:
+- Clone this repository to your desired folder:

 `git@github.com:MargaretTechworld/meal_connect-backend.git`

+- Remove config/master.key and config/credentials.yml.enc if they exist.
+- Run in the terminal: EDITOR=code rails credentials:edit
+- Close the editor that opens.
+- This command will create a new master.key and credentials.yml.enc if they do not exist.

 ### Install